Adobe-Consulting-Services/adobe-consulting-services.github.io/_acs-aem-commons/features/workflow-processes/send-templated-email/index.md

 ## Purpose

 This workflow process step allows for sending of templated emails from Workflow model execution.
-This is greate for sending custom notifications as the Workflow progresses.
+This is great for sending custom notifications as the Workflow progresses.

 ## How to Use